p2-inc/examples/README.md

 | Django                 |        [🧑‍💻📁](./frameworks/django/)         |                             👩‍💻⚒️                             |                 [👩‍🏫](https://phasetwo.io/blog/secure-django/)                 |
 | SpringBoot + Angular   | [🧑‍💻📁](./frameworks/spring-boot-keycloak/)  |                             👩‍💻⚒️                             |              [👩‍🏫](https://phasetwo.io/blog/secure-spring-boot/)               |

+## Multi-tenant

+Demo App to be used as a starting point for a multi-tenant setup.
+Uses `nx` to manage the apps.

 ## Github Actions

 This repo contains actions that deploy all frameworks.
 Feel free to use, disable, or remove as desired.